Home BS5839-6:2013 Fire Detection and Fire Alarms Systems (Summary)

+Single story tenanted properties were allowed in the last version (2004) of this standard to be fitted with Grade F alarms.
+This has now been changed to a grade D requirement.
 As an aside, landlords have now been found liable in cases where tenants themselves have disabled an alarm.
-For this reason, it is unlikely that landlords will be able to trust tenants to adequately look after the alarms.
-The Code highlights the fact that battery powered alarms are only suitable for owner-occupied properties if the likelihood is, that batteries will be replaced within five days of a low battery signal.
+For this reason, it is unlikely that landlords will be able to trust tenants to adequately look after a smoke alarm.
+The Code highlights the fact that battery powered smoke alarms are also only suitable for owner-occupied properties if the likelihood is, that batteries will be replaced within five days of a low battery signal.

-However, mains powered systems without battery backup (Grade E) have their serious drawbacks: power cuts or the termination of supply for whatever reason disables them totally.
+The Code does not recommend an application for alarms without back-up power source any longer.
+Grade E systems have serious drawbacks: power cuts or the termination of supply for whatever reason disables them totally.
 They can also be rendered useless by the tripping of a protective device, or even - in some cases - by the fire itself.
 Householders may also disable them at the mains all too easily if false alarms are a problem.
-Safelincs Ltd is therefore only offering mains-powered smoke alarms WITH backup battery.
+Safelincs Ltd is therefore only offering mains powered smoke alarms WITH back-up battery.

 Grade D is required for new, owner-occupied buildings of up to three storeys, two storey rented properties and existing, owner-occupied buildings of more than two storeys.
 Very large storeys (>200m2) might require Grade B alarm system.

 A question remains for landlords - can they be sure that their tenants are paying their electricity bills?
 Given that many tenants may have low incomes (in many local authorities, 70% or more of all tenants are on subsidised incomes), they may well experience periods of disconnection - and yet the landlord could well be liable if the alarm fails to sound because the tenant has not paid his or her bills!
-Unfair or not, as the law stands, it obviously makes good commercial sense to ensure that a reliable, high quality back-up battery facility is in place.
+Unfair or not, as the law stands, it obviously makes good commercial sense to ensure that a reliable, ideally re-chargeable and sealed-in backup battery is in place.